Daniel J. Frey

 This crisis has exposed the rot in our world.

-We need a better health care system that serves all.
+We need a better healthcare system that serves all.

-We need a better-elected government to serve all of the people.
+We need a better-elected government to serve all of the People.

 We need to look out better, not just for ourselves but for our community.